harshu0026/foundation-sites/docs/pages/index.md

 ## New to Foundation for Sites?

-With an easy to understand syntax and consistent structure, you'll learn your way around Foundation in no time!
+With an easy-to-understand syntax and consistent structure, you'll learn your way around Foundation in no time!

 <ul class="accordion welcome-accordion" data-accordion data-allow-all-closed="true">
   <li class="accordion-item welcome-accordion-item" data-accordion-item>